capullo-tech/RadioCapullo/README.md

 Run a listener
  - Use any android device from network to playback the transmission OTA. open RadioCapullo and write the broadcaster IP > click Play.
 Device starts playing synchronous music.
  - Any radio listener can change the music queue.
-Use spotfi-app to scan & JAM the broadcaster's [spotify-speaker].
-Play any song in Spotify app.>
+Use the Spotify app to scan & JAM the broadcaster [phone-spotify-speaker].
+Play any song in Spotify app.

 ## Contributing
 Contributions are welcome.
 Please fork the repository, make your changes, and submit a pull request.